 Some days just ache beyond anything articulate.
 There are tears for those day, I suppose.
 But that ache, it’s in the bones and marrow.
 The blood and cells.
 Everything inside knows, even when our outside doesn’t.
 Grief is a weasel of a word.

-I’ve spent two decades on this spinning ball.
+I’ve spent four decades on this spinning ball.
 I can only hope I’m wiser for the wear.
 We erode, like everything else.
 But the eternal parts, they are polished.
 My definitives grow more narrow as the questions grow broader.
 I think this is just the nature of being alive.
 How many, with one foot in the grave, know so much more in their unlearning of life?
 Frail and boney hands holding all the secrets.
 I think it’s backwards math — all of it.
 We work from the sum to find the solvents and solutes.
 Working in reverse from what happened, to how it happened, is some mad math.
 There’s a lot of figures to figure.

 Taking a thing apart is probably the best way to learn how it works, though.
 This is why I pluck seed pods and inspect.
 What’s inside of life?
 What makes it grow?
 What’s inside the heart of each matter, and what makes it beat?
 I like to think my curious brain has kept me alive, simply for my earnest to know what’s on the other side.
 We have to stay curious, or we die for lack of wonder and fascination.
 I don’t think I’ve ever lived a moment bored.
 I don’t even understand boredom.
 There is too much to discover even in the most bleak and mundane.